superrmatt/funWithGraphs/README.md

 ##

 ### Introduction
 &nbsp;&nbsp;&nbsp;&nbsp;This a collection of Java classes, which deal in an implementation of graphs, and their algorithms.
 This proejct is meant to be the journey of my study of graphs, their theory, their applications, and everything in between.
 This is something that will be continually expanded upon, and therefore, is always a work in progress.
 Graph theory is the study of graphs.
 Graphs are mathematical models used to represent the relations between two paired things.
 A graph is made up of vertices, and edges.
 A vertex is defined as the value in a node in the graph (see below for examples of the artistic representation of a graph).
 An edge is the connection between two nodes.
 Mathematically, a graph is represented as G = (V, E), where G is the graph, V is the set of vertices (or nodes), and E is the set of edges (or connections).
-There are two major types of graphs, undirected graphs (unigraphs) and a directed graphs (digraphs).
+There are two major types of graphs, undirected graphs (unigraphs) and directed graphs (digraphs).
 A unigraph has edges that have no direction.
 Meaning, an edge links two vertices equally or symetrically.
 A digraph has edges that link two nodes asymetrically.
 Meaning, one node "flows" into the other, this is often referred to as a parent->child relationship.
 A major form of digraph is the Tree (again, representations below).
 A tree is a form of graph that has a root and is nonlinear.
 It simulates a heirarchal tree structure, only upside down.
 Where the trunk or roots (root node) is at the top, and cascading downward are the branches.
 This of course is just a visual reprsentation, to make them simpler to conceptualize, there exists no directional orientation for a tree, other than the parent->child relationship between nodes.

 ### Theory
  #### Unigraph